Small-Fish-Dev/small-fish-dev.github.io/src/blogs/shootandbuild_october.md

 <Img src="snb_playtest_promo.png" />

-**Shoot & Build** is coming back with a new playtests and plenty of changes!
+**Shoot & Build** is coming back with a new playtest and plenty of changes!
 New weapons, tons of improvements to player animations, graphics improvements, bug fixes, some gameplay changes, tons of UI additions and many other awesome things.

 <Heading title="Playtest" />